dasch-swiss/dsp-metadata-gui/docs/conversion.md

 - JSON schema validation

+A detailed, formal specification of the model can be found [here](https://github.com/dasch-swiss/dsp-meta-svc/tree/main/docs/services/metadata).

 ## Using the Conversion

+Converting to the V2 data model is a multi step process:

+1. Collect and export the data model with the GUI tool, as previousely.
-To convert metadata from the old data model to the V2 model, follow these steps:
+2. Convert the exportet V1 `.ttl` data to V2 JSON data.
+3. Clean and post-process the JSON data manually.
+4. Convert the V2 JSON data to V2 RDF (`.jsonld` and `.ttl`) data.

+### Convert V1 RDF to V2 JSON

 In the menu bar, click `Options > Convert RDF to JSON`.

 ![conversion menu item](assets/images/conversion_menu_item.png)

-This will open the conversion dialog.
+This will open the JSON conversion dialog.

 ![conversion dialog](assets/images/conversion_dialog.png)